 - ALIGN – For good spinal alignment, naturally; and relaxes nerves and muscles.

-- HAPPY – Reduces stress from grief, separation anxiety, and environmental changes (this is the prize in today’s giveaway).
+- HAPPY – Reduces stress from grief, separation anxiety, and environmental changes.

 I have no idea how these products work, but I give them to both Rodrigo and Sydney and I’ve seen a definitely improvement in Sydney’s gait and in Rodrigo’s recovery after a long long walk or heavy play session.